 Google won’t have a problem with multiple H2 tags.
 In fact, Google expects multiple H2 tags in great content.

 If you hire a company to conduct an SEO audit on your website, you can expect to get a number of red flags if your site has pages with multiple H1 tags.

 Try to Limit Your Tag to 20-70 Characters

 As we’ve seen, you should be able to fit even longtail keywords into a single H1 tag.
 If possible, though, try to limit your H1 tag length to 20-70 characters.

 First, recall that you’re trying to create a positive user experience.
 If you keep your title brief, your visitors will appreciate it.

 Second, remember that you also want your H1 and title tags to match.
 So if you have a very lengthy H1 tag, then you’ll likely have an even longer title tag as it usually contains the website name as well.

 And remember: the title tag is what gets displayed in the search results.

 If you have a really long title tag, you can expect that Google won’t display the whole thing in the SERPs.
 Instead, it will shorten the title and add ellipsis (“…”) to the end of the shortened version.

-Clearly, that’s not a positive experience for people in your target market who are looking for info related to your business.
+Clearly, if information is getting cut off in search results, it isn’t getting to people in your target market who are looking for info related to your business.